coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

    be used to replace the first tactic argument with the second one.
 If omitted, it defaults to the ``DefaultRelation`` instance on the type of the objects.
-By default, it means the most recent ``Equivalence`` instance in the environment, but it can be customized by declaring new ``DefaultRelation`` instances.
+By default, it means the most recent ``Equivalence`` instance in the global environment, but it can be customized by declaring new ``DefaultRelation`` instances.
 As Leibniz equality is a declared equivalence, it will fall back to it if no other relation is declared on a given type.